nginxinc/nginx-gateway-fabric/docs/building-the-image.md

    make PREFIX=myregistry.example.com/nginx-kubernetes-gateway container
    ```

    Set the `PREFIX` variable to the name of the registry you'd like to push the image to.
-By default, the image will be named `nginx-kubernetes-gateway:0.0.1`.
+By default, the image will be named `nginx-kubernetes-gateway:edge`.

 1. Push the image to your container registry:

    ```
-   docker push myregistry.example.com/nginx-kubernetes-gateway:0.0.1
+   docker push myregistry.example.com/nginx-kubernetes-gateway:edge
    ```

    Make sure to substitute `myregistry.example.com/nginx-kubernetes-gateway` with your registry.